Photographing England's Green & Pleasant Land

 The fantastical blend of Oriental and Gothic styles in the Royal Pavilion at Brighton.
 Southern England.

-Moored boats at Leigh-on-Sea.
-South Eastern England.
+Moored boats bobbing in the waters of the Thames Estuary at Leigh-on-Sea.
+South East England.

 War Museum North in Salford.
 North West England.